 For each year-site combination visited within a defined fishing zone during years y-2, y-3, y-4, SPR is calculated according to the length-based SPR method (Hordyk et al. 2015).
 The maximum likelihood LB-SPR estimation routine requires input parameters of M/K, asymptotic length, coefficient of variation of asymptotic length, and a logistic maturity curve (Hordyk et al. 2015).
-Suggestions and additional details for calculating SPR from observed length-frequencies are provided in Technical Appendix 3.
+The manner in which SPR was calculated from observed length-frequencies for use in this MSE is provided in Technical Appendix 3 and further guidance in provided in Prince (2016).

 Given an SPR estimate for each year-site combination, the fishing zone is characterized as red, yellow, or green according to a selected SPR reference point.
 A variety of issues should be addressed in selecting an SPR reference point, but perhaps the most salient is to consider the use of a limit SPR that is conservative enough to buffer abundance away from low levels, especially because red abalone are vulnerable to environmental conditions in terms of their survival, growth, and reproductive success (Tegner et al. 2001, Harley and Rogers-Bennett 2004, Rogers-Bennett et al. 2012).
-Analysis of red abalone and a variety of other species has shown that maintaining higher average biomass levels, in the face of environmentally-induced biomass fluctuations, carry lower probabilities of crossing thresholds representing undesirable conditions (Bellquist n.d., Punt et al. 2012, Harford et al. 2018).
+Analysis of a variety of species has shown that maintaining higher average biomass levels, in the face of environmentally-induced biomass fluctuations, carry lower probabilities of crossing thresholds representing undesirable conditions (Punt et al. 2012,

+Harford et al. 2018).
 SPR indicator color is calculated as follows.
 A limit SPR reference point λ{SPR} is compared to the empirical distribution of SPR estimates within a zone.
-The percentiles, T{SPR} , determine color category as follows (Fig. 2.5): If $> T{SPR,red}$ of SPR estimates fall below λ{SPR} , then RED. (e.g., If $> T{SPR,red} = 75\%$ of SPR estimates fall below $\lambda{SPR} = 0.75$, then RED
+The percentiles, T{SPR} , determine color category as follows (Fig. 2.5):

+If $>T{SPR,red}$ of SPR estimates fall below λ{SPR} , then RED. (e.g., If $>T{SPR,red}=75\%$ of SPR estimates fall below $\lambda{SPR}=0.75$, then RED

-If $< T{SPR,green}$ SPR estimates fall below λ{SPR} , then GREEN. (e.g., If $< T{SPR,green} = 25\%$ of SPR estimates fall below $\lambda{SPR} = 0.75$, then GREEN
+If < $T{SPR,green}$ SPR estimates fall below λ{SPR} , then GREEN. (e.g., If < $T{SPR,green}$ = 25% of SPR estimates fall below λ{SPR} = 0.75, then GREEN